The Strawbridge School

 THE STRAWBRIDGE SCHOOL LEARNING ENVIRONMENT

 A team of teachers and clinicians give students a range of academic and behavioral supports, including individual and group therapy, social work services, psychiatric services and state-certified teaching.
-The school is organized into three highly structured areas – a middle school, a high school and a self-contained certificate program.
+The school is organized into three highly structured areas – an elementary & middle school, a high school and a self-contained certificate program.

-The middle school program is a self-contained classroom for grades 5-8.
+The elementary and middle school programs are self-contained classrooms for grades 2-8.
 Students are taught all major academic courses, physical education and fine arts.

 The high school program offers all academic courses, according to referring county requirements, in a therapeutic setting.
 Students complete high school diploma requirements and four credits in a vocational program.